SitangshuIIITA/Automatic-Quantum-Espresso-to-YAMBO-scripts-in-HPC/README.md

 <p style='text-align: justify;'>This is my automatic version 1.0 running script for YAMBO v5.1.
 I have tried to write the flow in a super easy format, so that anyone can run these lengthy and cascaded without losing much time in between consecutive flows.
 The folder names are compatible also to the yambopy process-flow.
 The script "get_qlist.py" and "elph.sh" are from Yambo tutorials, with additional modifications from my side.</p>

 <p style='text-align: justify;'>There are main two directories (core_files & work_dir) and one file (initialize.sh).
 The directory "work_dir" is the place where all your files and folders will get generated and is the $DIR.
 Core_files contains the various run and variable declaration scripts.

-*Note*: There are large number of file exchanges that is going to take place once you run the script.
+Note: There are large number of file exchanges that is going to take place once you run the script.
 So, carefully read the following working procedures:</p>

 1. Open initialize.sh script and change lines 2-12 as per you declare your HPC headers.
 Dont forget to load modules here.
 2. Now copy these lines and open QE_input_file.sh inside \core_files directory.
 Delete lines 5-15 and paste the headers here also.